 The inclusion of Louisenthal’s RollingStar thread was another first for the National Bank of Tajikistan.
 The shimmering security thread is in widespread use around the world, fulfilling Tajikistan’s requirement for proven security technologies.
 It combines two key security technologies: ColourShift, for changing colours as the note is tilted; and micro-mirrors, whose exact position is defined by highly complex algorithms.
 These ensure the uniqueness of each note and make it easier for the public to authenticate it in an instant, while enjoying the fascinating interplay of 3D and multicoloured effects.

-The 500 sonomi note also features a LEAD hologram – another of Louisenthal’s cutting-edge security technologies that regroups micromirror and colour shift effects.
-On the front of the note, LEAD depicts a colourful and sparkling representation of the main figure on the note, Abuabdullo Rudaki.
+The 500 sonomi note also features state-of-the-art holograms – another of Louisenthal’s cutting-edge security technologies that regroups micromirror and colour effects.
+On the front of the note, LEAD depicts a colourful representation of the main figure on the note, Abuabdullo Rudaki.
 The feature ensures the note is safe from forgers and instantly recognisable for the public.